About

 I am a postdoctoral associate in the Reliable Autonomous Systems Lab at MIT (REALM) and the Laboratory for Information and Decision Systems (LIDS).
 I received my Ph.D. in Robotics from Georgia Institute of Technology in 2024, and B.S. in Automation from Tsinghua University in 2019.

-My research lies at the intersection of robotics, control theory, and probability theory, with the goal of equipping robots with a “Bayesian Brain.”
-More specifically, I am interested in using a “Bayesian” perspective to interpret the rational principles underlying human thought and building robots that reason trustworthyly, mirroring the idealized principles of Bayesian reasoning.
+My research lies at the intersection of robotics, control theory, and probability theory, with the goal of equipping robots with a “Bayesian brain” for them to “grow” in the wild.
+More specifically, I am interested in reverse-engineering the very principles behind human reasoning–Bayesian principles, to create Reliable, Responsible, and Resilient Robots that can self-evolve in unstructured real-world scenarios.